Anindita Raychaudhury

-Anindita Raychaudhury (Born 28 Feb 1987, kolkata) is an Indian actress who works in Bengali-language TV shows and films.
+Anindita Raychaudhury (Born 28 Feb 1987) is an Indian actress who works in Bengali-language TV shows and films.
 She is known for her role as Subhaga in the soap opera Potol Kumar Gaanwala, which was aired on Star Jalsha, a Bengali-language cable television channel in India.
 She has also appeared in the television serial Bhutu.

 Personal life

 On 26 January 2022, she married Sudip Sarkar.